ItsKarma/ItsKarma.github.io/pages/2_mystack.md

 This is an overview of my technology stack.
 The tools I use, and why I use them.
 I try to keep a post about each of these topics that cover them in more detail.

 ### It all starts with the OS
 Linux: I prefer the RHEL family, and me being a free man, I like CentOS.
-When my head is in the clouds, I use Amazon Linux because it is optimized for the AWS/EC2 ecosystem.
+Most of the work I do lately is on AWS, so I use Amazon Linux because it is optimized for the AWS/EC2 ecosystem.

 ### Infrastructure, who needs it?